shekfeh/gromacs-tutorials/2_methane_in_water/README.md

 gmx pdb2gmx -f methane.pdb
 ```

 You'll be prompted to choose a force field.
 Choose OPLS.
+If you have an option
+between two different force field directories, choose the OPLS that is in the
-For the water model
+copied directory you made.
+For the water model choose TIP4PEW.
+If you get an
-choose TIP4PEW.
+error that GROMACS cannot find residue `CH4` you may beusing the wrong force
+field.

 Three files will be created: `conf.gro`, `posre.itp`,
 and `topol.top`. `conf.gro` is our file containing just one methane, topol.top
 is the system's topology file, and posre.itp is the optional position restraint
 file for our solute (methane).
 We won't be using that one.
 In the `topol.top`
 file notice that there is an `[ angles ]` section as promised.
 You'll also want
 to rename the compound in `topol.top`.
 Take a look and explore each file.
-Chapter 5 of the Gromacs manual will help you understand the topology file more.
+Chapter 5 of the GROMACS manual will help you understand the topology file more.

 _**Note:** `topol.top` and `methane.pdb` will be used again in other tutorials._